fsmoothy/fsmoothy/packages/typeorm/README.md

 t(from: State | State[], event: Event, to: State, guard?: (context: Context) => boolean);
 ```

-We also able to pass optional `onEnter` and `onExit` functions to the transition as options:
+We are also able to pass optional `onEnter` and `onExit` functions to the transition as options:

 ```typescript
 t(